aleksishere/refurbished-steam-deck-notifier/README.md

 * **512GB LCD** (Package ID: 903907)
 * **512GB OLED** (Package ID: 1202542)
 * **1TB OLED** (Package ID: 1202547)

-## 🔧 How It Works

-1. Requests stock status for Steam Deck models via Steam’s API
-2. Compares new status with the last known state stored in text files
-3. Sends a Discord notification if availability changes
-4. Optionally pings configured roles via `roles.json`
-5. Optionally logs the check results to a CSV file

-## 📊 CSV Logging

-When using `--csv-dir`, the script writes one CSV file for each day to the specified directory, with these fields:

-* `unix_timestamp`: Time of check
-* `storage_gb`: 64, 256, 512, or 1024
-* `display_type`: LCD or OLED
-* `package_id`: Steam product identifier
-* `available`: `True` or `False`

 ## ⏲️ Running Periodically